janbodnar/Python-Skolenie/introduction.md

 ## Goal

-The goal of this tutorial is to get you started with the Python
+The goal of this tutorial is to get you started with the Python programming language.
-programming language.
 Python is a great language to learn.
-It is an
-ideal language for those who are new to programming.
-After reading
+It is an ideal language for those who are new to programming.
-this tutorial, you will be confident to continue your own studies.
 You can create scripts, web sites, games, or desktop applications in Python.
-Even if you do not want to become a programmer, Python may be a great
-tool for occasional programmers or hobbyists.
+Even if you do not want to become a programmer, Python may be a great tool for occasional programmers or hobbyists.

 ## Python